 Some time passed before I read another of Jane Austen’s novels.
 But then I read two in a short period of time: Sense and Sensibility and Persuasion.
 The first delves into the differences between the Dashwood sisters, Elinor and Marianne, who represent good sense and emotion, respectively.
 They become destitute when their father dies and their home passes to his stepbrother, John.
 The family is then forced to move to a modest house in Devonshire.
 Marianne becomes infatuated with John Willoughby, who pretends to be someone he is not, while Elinor remains constant in her love for Edward Ferrars.
 Austen achieves a really good characterisation of two different sisters.

 Persuasion, on the other hand, is a subdued satire focusing on the love story between Anne Elliot and Captain Frederick Wentworth.
 Anne was persuaded not to marry him, because he was not deemed eligible as a suitor.
 But everything changes when he returns from the Napoleonic Wars eight years after.

 If you are a reader looking for amusement, Emma may be the book for you.
 Emma Woodhouse is wealthy and pretty.
 Her favourite pastime is to be a matchmaker among her friends and neighbours.
 But, to her great astonishment, people not always act as she expects them to.

 If you’ve never read a novel by Jane Austen and are wondering where to start, I wouldn’t recommend Mansfield Park.
 Pride and Prejudice, Emma or Northanger Abbey, in case you prefer something shorter, are all better options.
-Whichever you choose, may sure to read at least one of her books.
-I still want to read Lady Susan and The Beautiful Cassandra, and re-read Pride and Prejudice, but this time in the original in English, as the first time I read the Portuguese translation.
+Whichever you choose, make sure you read at least one of her books.
+I still want to read Lady Susan and The Beautiful Cassandra, and reread Pride and Prejudice, but this time in the original in English, as the first time I read the Portuguese translation.